scottchiefbaker/sluz/README.md

-# Sluz PHP template system
+# Sluz PHP templating system

 Sluz is a minimalistic PHP templating engine with an emphasis on syntax similar to [Smarty](https://www.smarty.net/).
 This allows